Royal Palace of Madrid Tickets and Tours

 Things to know before booking Royal Palace of Madrid tickets

-• Pro tip: Try to arrive 20–30 minutes early for skip-the-line tickets to ensure you’re ready to enter at your allotted time.
+• If you want to avoid waiting in line for hours, the basic Skip-the-line tickets is the fastest and most efficient way to get inside.
+You’ll head straight into the palace and explore the grand halls at your own pace, with nothing holding you back.
+Pro tip: Try to arrive 20–30 minutes early for skip-the-line tickets to ensure you’re ready to enter at your allotted time.

 • If you're a fan of art go for the Royal Palace + Royal Collections Gallery Tickets. combo.
 This is highly recommended as they both are just 4 minutes (350 meters) apart!

-• If you're a fan of Flamenco shows, go for the Torres Bermejas Flamenco Show + Royal Palace of Madrid Skip-the-Line Tickets which includes access to a 1- hour long Flamenco show and a complimentary drink.
+• If you're a fan of Flamenco shows, go for the Torres Bermejas Flamenco Show + Royal Palace of Madrid Skip-the-Line Tickets which includes access to a 1- hour long Flamenco show.

 • If you're a first-time visitor to Madrid we recommend the Madrid Panoramic Bus Tour + Royal Palace of Madrid ticket which allows you to view 30+ landmarks in Madrid.